jbutcher21/aiclass/README.md

 3) Start a new project in your AI
    - Open ChatGPT (or similar) and start a new session or, ideally, a project/workspace.

-4) Paste the contents of `docs/system_prompt.md` into your chat window as the first prompt of the session (opening message).
+4) Paste the contents of the system prompt into your chat as the first message.
-   - Click `docs/system_prompt.md` above to open it, then copy/paste.
+   - Open [docs/system_prompt.md](docs/system_prompt.md) and copy/paste its contents.

 5) Upload your schema and/or a few sample records
    - If you don't have an official schema or data dictionary, upload the CSV schema file created by the file analyzer.
    - Sample data helps if you have it, but it is not mandatory.
    - Optional (recommended): also attach these reference files for the AI to consult:
-     - `docs/mapping_instructions-jb.md`
+     - `docs/mapping_instructions.md`
      - `docs/senzing_entity_specification.md`
      - `tools/lint_senzing_json.py`
    - Once you send the prompt with your data attached, it should begin mapping.

 6) Map your schema through to code
-   - Tell the assistant: "Use the mapping instructions and begin mapping the schema."
    - Collaborate with the assistant to analyze your schema, agree on mappings, produce example JSON/JSONL, and generate a transformer script to emit Senzing JSONL.
    - Answer numbered questions and approve decisions; iterate until the transformer is ready.
    - By the end of this step you should have code.
 Download it, run it to map your data, and then verify the output with the JSON analyzer in `tools` (`tools/sz_json_analyzer.py`).
    - Tips for collaborating with an AI:
-     - Treat it like an assistant: delegate tasks clearly (analyze schema → propose mapping → show example → transformer code).
      - Decide crisply: answer numbered questions directly; ask it to restate decisions and keep a short decision log.
      - Ask for a recommendation: when unsure, ask which option aligns with the Senzing spec and why.
      - Correct it when it gets something wrong.
 Tell it what is wrong and what you you expect it to do.
 Correct with examples: show one correct and one incorrect example when fixing behavior.